UN Peacekeeping

 The recent attack by a militia on the United Nations mission in the Democratic Republic of the Congo, in which seven peacekeepers were killed, highlighted a question that the Security Council has hesitated to confront for years.
 What are the consequences when UN peacekeeping…

-- Categories: Africa, UN Peacekeeping, WORLDVIEWS
+- Categories: Africa, OPINIONS, UN Peacekeeping

 - Dulcie Leimbach